paulorsfaria/42_Fractol_Resources/README.md

 Yeah, what is it?
 All we are doing here is solving linear approximations, why would that produce something so endlessly complex?

-A reasonable initial guess might have been that each seed value simply tends towards whichever root it's closes to, but if tit was the case, the final image would look like a Voronoi diagrams with straight line boundaries.
+A reasonable initial guess might have been that each seed value simply tends towards whichever root it's closes to, but if it was the case, the final image would look like a Voronoi diagrams with straight line boundaries.

 > Learn More:
 > - [Voronoi Diagram](https://en.wikipedia.org/wiki/Voronoi_diagram)